Studio open daily by appointment: (Metal Arts Village): 3230 N Dodge Blvd, Tucson, AZ, 85716.

 Academy Math and Sciences (since 2016)

 1995 –2015: The Drawing Studio, Tucson, Arizona.
 Oil painting, pastel drawing and color theory.
-Founding teaching artist and manager.
+Founding teaching artist, manager and Youth Program Director.

 First place, Tucson Plein Air Annual Fall Show, 2015